ExpediaGroup/pkdd22-challenge-expediagroup/README.md

 You can submit the file with an email to the following addresses: awoznica [at] expediagroup [dot] com and ipartalas [at] expediagroup [dot] com.

-For any question or clarification please open one issue in the project.
+For any question or clarification please open an issue in the github project.
+You can alternatively contact us directly with an email.

 Copyright 2022 Expedia, Inc.